Nishanthk3/aws-dynamodb/README.md

 - Will create test tables
 - Will insert seed data into the tables
 - UI will run on http://localhost:7000/
+- Will run Redis on http://localhost:7001/ using Redis_Insight

 ### Command to run the dynamodb-admin GUI